toporny/rsgyc-forms/README.md

 ### Installation

-You need install js and css libriaries:
+You need to install JS, PHP and CSS libriaries:

 ```sh
 $ npm install